 Playing time: 55'

-This is currently the earliest performance listed on my Feldman page, although it does not sound particularly dated.
+This is currently the earliest performance recommended on my Feldman page, although it doesn't sound particularly dated.
+(For whatever reason there were three recordings released around the same time, after two from several years earlier, and none since.)
 It has a very precise "coldness" to it, that some writers associate with European interpretations of Feldman.
-It's also the longest of the five recordings to date of For Samuel Beckett, which you really would not be able to tell without consulting a timer.
+(I would call the CPO recording, also from 1999, "punchier.")
+It's also the longest of the five recordings of For Samuel Beckett to date, which one wouldn't be able to tell without consulting a timer.
 That's one interesting thing about Feldman's use of scale in music: Whether one performance is slower or faster or not can be quite deceptive to the mind & ear.
 This recording has a good clarity to it, and one can hear the individual parts (although they also blend by design).

 To Feldman page.Todd M. McComb